IzziCooki/VoidStar/README.md

 We use Discord and GitHub OAuth in VoidStar, which means that authentication is secured with Discord and GitHub.

 To gain access to the other endpoints, a user needs to be authenticated.
 Your users will need to go through either Discord, or GitHub OAuth, to access the API.
+There are two ways to authenticate, with two services.

 > Please remember, you can only view your own personal information, such as tasks, your calendar, and other data.

 **POST** - /api/v1/auth/discord

 This endpoint will redirect you to Discord's Authorization page, where you will give access to certain information.

+**POST** - /api/v1/auth/github

+This endpoint will redirect you to GitHub's Authorization page, where you will give access to certain information.

 ### 📝 Tasks Endpoints